 However, if you’ve taken any form of education outside the regular school curriculum during your high school years, such as any classes (including AP and IB courses), lessons, certificates, or development programs, feel free to include them.

 Like with your regular school education, including important details like fields and areas of study, how well you did, achievements, and prospective graduation date.
-Any standardized test scores that you have taken, such as the SAT or ACT, can also be included in this section.
+Any standardized test scores you have taken, such as the SAT or ACT, can also be included in this section.
 Be sure to include the test name, score, and testing date.

 A resume is an excellent place to showcase your skill set.
-When it comes to high school resumes for colleges, your skills are a great addition to building your applicant portfolio.
+When it comes to resumes for colleges, your skills are a great addition to building your applicant portfolio.
 It tells schools what you’ve gained from your education and all your experiences.

 Your skills can include your capabilities, strengths, or simply anything you’re good at.
 This section can just be a list.
 Not many details are needed as long as you make your skills easy to understand.
 Don’t write anything too vague or confusing, but don’t be too wordy.
 This section is meant to be a rundown of your skill set.
 Some examples include:

 Another thing to think about is your hard skills and soft skills.
-Soft skills (as listed above) are more generic, vague, and difficult to measure that can be applied in many different scenarios.
+Soft skills (as listed above) are more generic, vague, and difficult to measure and can be applied in many different scenarios.
 Hard skills involve specific abilities and talents, such as web design, digital animation, software creation, or scientific experiment design.

 This section can include awards, positive contributions, noteworthy advancements, and other things you've accomplished.
 Keep in mind that it doesn't have to be limited to academics.
 However, if you want to bring up anything we’ve mentioned in other sections, make sure to include more details so you're not repeating yourself.